-->

 Emerging carrots...

 Inside, I'm able to put my hands into the actual plantings and fiddle with leaves without fear of finding a huge spider climbing onto my fingers.
-(Although, we have have had aphid problems, so it's not all bug free.).
+(Although, we have had aphid problems, so it's not all bug free.).
 I'm not sweating in the heat.
 I've heard that some folks like the whole experience of "being at one" with nature when they garden in the traditional sense.
 They are welcome to it.

 Scrapbooking Without Supplies